colah/ByronTrialNotes/day8.md

 (Doctor Anderson -- Prosecution Expert -- will fly in next week, but we don't seem to have time...)

-* P: Bui brought a mistake made yesterday to my attention.
+* Prosecution: Bui brought a mistake made yesterday to my attention.
   * Bui: I'm well aware of the secondary caution.
 I misspoke, and I realize that there are risks to presenting from memory.
 I think those are mitigated by them speaking to counsel.
-* P: Was this something I took you aside about or is it something you came to me about?
+* Prosecution: Was this something I took you aside about or is it something you came to me about?
   * I came to you.